 The Authority has a number of strategies for managing interest rate risk.
-The current 2020/21 treasury strategy includes a limit on the Authority's exposure to interest rate risk.
+The 2021/22 treasury strategy includes a limit on the Authority's exposure to interest rate risk.
 This limit of 50% applies to the percentage of net variable rate debt to total net debt, where net debt is debt net of investments.